Skip the main content if you do not want to read it as the next section.

 Some social media sites and newspapers have suggested that some commonly-used drugs including ACE inhibitors (which have names ending in ‘pril” e.g. ramipril, lisinopril, perindopril) and ARBs (which have names ending in ‘sartan’ e.g. losartan, candesartan, valsartan) may increase both the risk of infection and the severity of SARS-CoV2 (the virus causing coronavirus).
 This has led to some people with high blood pressure (hypertension) stopping their medication, which could lead to harmful consequences such as a decline in blood pressure control, heart failure or stroke.

 These concerns about the safety of ACE inhibitors and ARBs in relation to coronavirus are speculated and, without a sound scientific basis to support them, we recommend that you should continue with your usual treatment.
 It is very important that your blood pressure remains controlled.
-We will update you if new evidence comes to light and this advice changes.

 This advice is not tailored to individuals so follow the advice of your doctor.